 While the Second Circuit endorsed these factors in determining whether threatened injury was impending, it also acknowledged that these factors are “by no means the only ones relevant to determining whether plaintiffs have shown an injury in fact based on an increased risk of future identity theft or fraud.”14

-Applying these factors to the accidental data disclosure at issue in McMorris, the Second Circuit agreed with the district court, finding that plaintiffs failed to plead a meaningful risk of future identity theft or fraud sufficient to establish Article III standing.15 First, the subject data breach was not part of a sophisticated or malicious cyberattack, and plaintiffs.17 Second, the plaintiffs never alleged that their data was in any way misused because of the accidental e-mail.18 Third, while the subject data included high-risk information, such as Social Security numbers, that alone was insufficient to find an injury in fact, particularly in the absence of any other factor.19
+Applying these factors to the accidental data disclosure at issue in McMorris, the Second Circuit agreed with the district court, finding that plaintiffs failed to plead a meaningful risk of future identity theft or fraud sufficient to establish Article III standing.15 First, the subject data breach was not part of a sophisticated or malicious cyberattack.17 Second, the plaintiffs never alleged that their data was in any way misused because of the accidental e-mail.18 Third, while the subject data included high-risk information, such as Social Security numbers, that alone was insufficient to find an injury in fact, particularly in the absence of any other factor.19

 Conclusion: Utilizing The Test In Future Cases